LuminFire/Laravel-FileMaker-Error-Helper/README.md

 # Usage

-This package should auto-register itself and the `FMError` alias for use.
+This package should auto-register itself and the `FMError` facade for use.

-Method 1: Use the alias:
+Method 1: Use the facade:

 ```php
 FMError::getErrorCode($fmCode, $fallback);